 Seemingly, the internet continues to be the ‘Wild West’ of content and communications… Anyone can create a free blog site to say whatever they want with little or no consequences.

 A plethora of hate websites offering quixotic content have popped up in recent years.
-While the average blogger wanting to criticise a particular company simply vents their bile by bellowing at a customer service representative, hate websites go farther.
-Much farther.
+While the average blogger wanting to criticise a particular company simply vents their bile by bellowing at a customer service representative, hate websites go further.
+Much further.

-They’re operated by perennially peeved people, and obsessively operate to bring down the reputation of their least favourite corporations.
+They’re operated by perennially peeved people, and obsessively operate to bring down the reputation of their least favorite corporations.

 Hate websites are not the same as websites that host bad reviews; you can reach out to the latter for help with removing negative reviews while complying with their official standard practices.
 ORM services can also be used to remove negative content from such sites, but hate websites may not be operated by official companies, rather individuals who are difficult to identify.

 Free blog sites are a useful tool for revenge content